 10. Visiting Big Ben to take a picture

-Big Ben is undergoing a multi-million pound refurbishment at the moment so if you’re reading this before August 2021 he will be covered in scaffolding I’m afraid.
-He’s also stopped chiming on the hour (except of very special occasions) So whatever you do, don’t make plans to get a photograph in front of it until after 2021.
+Big Ben is undergoing a multi-million-pound refurbishment at the moment so if you’re reading this before August 2021 he will be covered in scaffolding I’m afraid.
+He’s also stopped chiming on the hour (except for very special occasions) So whatever you do, don’t make plans to get a photograph in front of it until after 2021.

 9. Buying inflated theatre tickets

 If you’re looking for tickets to the theatre you’ll want to buy from someone part of the STAR scheme.
 STAR stands for Secure Tickets from Authorised Retailers and they have a list here of all the reputable companies you can buy from on their website which you can find here.
-For last minute theatre deals I’d recommend TodayTix who have a great app you can download.
+For last-minute theatre deals I’d recommend TodayTix who have a great app you can download.
 Plus, they don’t sell any restricted view seats.
 Lots of theatres in London also run a lottery you can enter every day to win tickets as well as a great day seat scheme where you can buy tickets on the day at selected theatres for a LOT cheaper than they usually are.
-See which theatres offer day seats and lotteries here.
+I have a whole guide on how to get cheap London theatre tickets right here.

 8. Not checking the weather

-7. Getting to famous ‘Instagram spots’ to late
+7. Getting to famous ‘Instagram spots’ too late

 The world has gone Instagram crazy and there are some very famous spots in London that people LOVE having their picture taken outside to upload to the social media site.
-If you do want that great Instagram snap then wherever you go my top tip would be to go early and I mean as early as you possibly can – preferably sunrise or get there just as it opens.
+If you do want that signature Instagram snap, my top tip would be to go as early (and I mean as early) as you possibly can – preferably sunrise or get there just as it opens.
 Otherwise, if you don’t get there early you will either be stuck in a queue or your photo will be full of crowds of people.
-I found this great article that lists of all the top Instagram spots to visit in London.
+I found this great article that lists all the top Instagram spots to visit in London.

-6. Standing on left side of the escalator
+6. Standing on the left side of the escalator

 If there is anything that Londoners hate it’s tourists standing on the left of the escalator.
 Remember – the right is for standing and the left is for those who want to walk down.
 Don’t mix the two.